 What are local area plans?

 Local area plans guide development and land use in unincorporated Yukon communities.
-If done collaboratively with a First Nation, these plans can also include First Nation Settlement Land.
+If done collaboratively with a First Nation government, these plans can also include First Nation Settlement Land.

 Local area plans: